-The Fund is liable for tax at the prevailing company tax rate on taxable dividends (excluding dividends from investments in securities subject to the Fair Dividend Rate method ('FDR')) from its investments in securities after the deduction of management fees.
-For securities subject to FDR, the Fund is liable for tax based on the market value of the security.
-The Fund is able to utilise imputation credits and foreign withholding tax credits when they arise.
-The Fund pays tax to the extent that the imputation credits and foreign withholding tax credits do not cover the tax liability in full.
+The Fund is liable for tax at the prevailing company tax rate on investments in securities subject to the Fair Dividend Rate method ('FDR') after the deduction of management fees.
+FDR income is based on the market value of the security.
+The Fund is able to utilise foreign withholding tax credits when they are available.
+The Fund pays tax to the extent that the foreign withholding tax credits do not cover the tax liability in full.

 Deferred tax is recognised in respect of temporary differences at the reporting date between the tax bases of assets and liabilities and their carrying amounts for financial reporting purposes.
 Current and deferred tax is measured using the tax rates enacted or substantively enacted at the reporting date.
-The temporary differences relate to accrued dividends.